sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

 and no B register at all (the B port hanging straight off the data bus).
 Both are retired here, deliberately:

-- **The A port carries a seven-driver tri-state mini-bus instead of a hardwired accumulator.** A, X, Y, a constant \$00, PCL, PCH, and the bit MASK all take turns on the A side.
-That one decision is what makes INX/DEX, indexed address arithmetic, relative branches, JSR pushes, and single-bit masks possible with **zero mux ICs** — worth far more than the one buffer the hardwired-A trick saved.
+- **The A port carries an eight-driver tri-state mini-bus instead of a hardwired accumulator.** A, X, Y, temp, a constant \$00, PCL, PCH, and the bit MASK all take turns on the A side.
+That one decision is what makes INX/DEX, indexed address arithmetic, relative branches, JSR pushes, single-bit masks, and memory left-shifts possible with **zero mux ICs** — worth far more than the one buffer the hardwired-A trick saved.
 - **The B register exists** — but where the earlier design hung the B port permanently off the data bus, here the B port gets a 2:1 mux at stage 17 (BSEL: B register or the data bus), turning the ALU's F output into a de